gdjohnson/TK19/texts/_The Presentation of Self in Everyday Life_.md

 > a given social front tends to become institutionalized in terms of the abstract stereotyped expectations to which it gives rise, and tends to take on a meaning and stability apart from the specific tasks which happen at the time to be performed in its name.
 The front becomes a "collective representation" and a fact in its own right. [cf [[typification]]]

 ## Dramatic realization
+"Sometimes you have to show the ref what's going on."
+(Richard Jefferson, announcing WCSF G7)

 > While in the presence of others, the individual typically infuses his activity with signs which dramatically highlight and portray confirmatory facts that might otherwise remain unapparent or obscure.